taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
 If a new HTTP request is coming to LSPHP daemon when all LSPHP workers are still busy, it can process this situation in two different ways.
-In REJECT mode LSPHP daemon will reject such request immediately.
-Otherwise, in legacy mode, LSPHP daemon will put this request into infinite queue, until one or more LSPHP daemon becomes free.
-When HTTP request is rejected in REJECT mode, mod_lsapi will write into NGINX error.log the following message: Connect to backend rejected, and the client will receive 507 HTTP response.
-By default LSPHP daemon in CloudLinux OS Shared uses REJECT mode.
+In REJECT mode LSPHP daemon will reject such requests immediately.
+Otherwise, in legacy mode, LSPHP daemon will put this request into an infinite queue, until one of LSPHP daemons becomes free.
+When a HTTP request is rejected in REJECT mode, mod_lsapi will write the following message into the NGINX error.log: `Connect to backend rejected`, and the client will receive a 507 HTTP response.
+By default, the LSPHP daemon in CloudLinux OS Shared uses the REJECT mode.
 It can be switched off with this option.

 ---